-7 Main Types of Funeral Transportation With Their Costs
+7 Main Types Of Funeral Transportation With Their Costs

 Losing a loved one can prove to be one of the most devastating events in your life, and amid all the turmoil, arranging for a befitting funeral can prove to be even more challenging.
 Apart from making arrangements for the casket and the memorial service, another vital aspect of a funeral is funeral transportation.
-When planning a loved one’s funeral, you will also be required to make arrangements for transporting the deceased’s mortal remains, as well as for family and other guests.
+When planning a funeral for your loved one, you will also be required to make arrangements for transporting the deceased’s mortal remains, as well as for family and other guests.
 This article shall explore the various forms of transportation that you can use to transport your loved one’s mortal remains and use for family and friends to travel to the funeral destination.

 When the time arises to transport your loved one’s mortal remains, the following are the most popular types of funeral transportation:

 - Traditional Hearse: Over many years thus far, a traditional hearse has come to be associated with a sizable rear-drive automobile – one that has ample space in the back for the purpose of transporting the deceased’s body.
 While traditionally, hearses were black in color, these days, hearses are available in a multitude of colors.
 Until very recently, the preferred hearses in America were Cadillacs, which changed post the 1990s, when the company slowed down the production of the same.
 The cost of funeral transportation associated with hearses starts at around $340 and varies based on the distance to be covered, as well as the funeral home providing the service.

 - Large Rear Window Hearse: This form of a hearse is similar to a traditional hearse.
 While traditional hearses have large panels that are opaque, making it difficult to look inside, these hearses have large rear windows.
 This makes it easier to view and pay respects to the deceased, especially if the deceased’s family wishes to display the coffin on the drive to the cemetery.